 Students are not employees of the hospitals or clinics and, therefore, work entirely under the preceptor's supervision.
 Students are not to substitute for paid clinicians, clerical staff, or other workers at the clinical sites.
-On each rotation, it is the student's responsibility to ensure that the supervising physician or preceptor also sees all of the student's patients.
 The preceptor can provide direct supervision of technical skills with gradually increased autonomy in accordance with the PA student's demonstrated level of expertise.
 However, every patient must be seen and every procedure evaluated prior to patient discharge.
-The preceptor must document the involvement of the PA student in the care of the patient in all aspects of the visit.
-The preceptor must also specifically document that the student was supervised during the entirety of the patient visit.
-Medicare laws are slightly different in terms of what a student is able to document, and this is explained further in the following "Documentation" section.
+Medicare laws are slightly different in terms of what a student is able to document, and this is explained further in the following:

+"Documentation" section.
 The PA student will not be allowed to see, treat, or discharge a patient without evaluation by the preceptor.